Compared to old-fashioned high street banks, modern fintech brands like Revolut can save you a LOT of money when traveling.

 So how does Revolut work?

 Well, they operate as more of a financial technology company or an electronic money institution.
-They’re authorized to hand your money and facilitate currency exchanges among other services.
+They’re authorized to handle your money and facilitate currency exchanges among other services.

 However, Revolut doesn’t offer certain financial services such as an FSCS deposit guarantee, and they can’t handle cash or cheques.